VIB-PSB/trapid/README.md

 ## Support

-If you experience a bug, or if you have any question, remark or suggestion, please [contact us](http://bioinformatics.psb.ugent.be/trapid_02/documentation/contact).
+If you experience a bug, or if you have any question, remark or suggestion, please [contact us](http://bioinformatics.psb.ugent.be/trapid_02/documentation/contact) or [open an issue](https://github.com/VIB-PSB/trapid/issues).

 ## Installation